Dartmouth-Data-Analytics-Core/RNA-seq-Data-Analysis-Workshop-2023/Day-1/03-FASTQ-files_&_basic-QC.md

 ls -lah
 ```

-**Note**: FastQC does not use the entire dataset, just the first few thousand reads in the FASTQ file, therefore there could be some bias introduced by this, although we assume there isn't since entires are placed into FASTQ files randomly.
+**Note**: FastQC does not use the entire dataset, just the first few thousand reads in the FASTQ file, therefore there could be some bias introduced by this, although we assume there isn't since entries are placed into FASTQ files randomly.

 Opening and evaluating an individual `.html` file for each FASTQ file is obviously going to be tedious and slow.
 Luckily, someone built a tool to speed this up.
 [MultiQC](https://multiqc.info/)